-E flat and D clarinets
+Eb and D clarinets

-with the German fingering system
+in German fingering

 SCHWENK & SEGGELKE